Also known as "The Returned".

 - Genre-Busting: It's been described as the French Twin Peaks, but there's a lot of soap-opera and dramedy in it.
 The rhythm at which the weird supernatural mysteries are introduced is intentionally slow, in order for the show to focus on the immediate and practical problems a family would experience if one of their relatives came back from the dead.
 Later on it verges on the Zombie genre and a good deal of Apocalypse How

-- Hates Being Alone: Victor may have killed Julie's gossipy neighbor who was asking questions about his relationship tio her and he may have deliberately caused the bus accident, maybe in the hopes that the kids would come back as Returned.
+- Hates Being Alone: Victor may have killed Julie's gossipy neighbor who was asking questions about his relationship to her and he may have deliberately caused the bus accident, maybe in the hopes that the kids would come back as Returned.
+Though this may not be the case given that he also tried to prevent Esther's murder at Serge's hands.

 - Innocent Fanservice Girl: Lucy becomes more uninhibited as the series progresses.